About this space:

 The original library building was constructed in the 1930s in the Spanish Colonial Revival style and designed by architect Temple Buell.
+The wood furniture, also designed by Temple Buell, is original to the building.
 The building was added to the Colorado Historical Society's State Register of Historical Properties in 1993.
 Originally, the library was "closed stacks", meaning library materials were stored in the basement and could be obtained by submitting a request to the librarian.
 Now, this space serves as quiet study space.
 The West Wing is also affectionately known as the "Harry Potter Room", due to its resemblance to the large hall in Hogwarts.
 We have many historical photographs of the library building included in our Digital Archive.

-To request use of this space, please contact the Director of Library Services, Dustin Fife:
+- To request the use of this space, please contact the Director of Library Services, Tiffanie Wick:

-Please note that we will remove lamps from tables for special events.
+- Please note that library staff will remove lamps from tables for special events.

-Upon request (at least 2 weeks in advance) we may be able to provide:
+- Upon request (2 weeks in advance) we may be able to provide:

 - Projector and screen

 - Microphone and speaker

 - If you will be catering food in, please request that your catering company provide tablecloths for all tables that will be used by catering.